hspasov/datastreamer-provider/README.md

 ![Register screen](./doc/UI/register_page.png)

 After successful authentication, select the main accessible directory.
-If necessary, set access rules and manage connected clients. (the default settings for access rules do not allow clients to connect - at least read only access must be providedd)
+If necessary, set access rules and manage connected clients. (the default settings for access rules do not allow clients to connect - at least read only access must be provided)

 ![Provider control panel](./doc/UI/home_page.png)